hmchen47/DataScience/ML/ML-Stanford/10-Advice.md

 This way, the degree of the polynomial d has not been trained using the test set.

-(Mentor note: be aware that using the CV set to select 'd' means that we cannot also use it for the validation curve process of setting the lambda value).
+(Mentor note: be aware that using the cv set to select 'd' means that we cannot also use it for the validation curve process of setting the lambda value).

 #### Diagnosing Bias vs. Variance